spxbhuhb/zakadabar-stack/doc/guides/browser/builtin/Tables.md

   * search (type into search field and Enter or click the icon)
   * CSV export
   * preload data dependencies before render

 ## Write a Table

-1. create a [DTO](../../common/Data.md) to store the data of one row
+1. create a [Business Object](../../common/Data.md) to store the data of one row
 1. create a class that extends [ZkTable](/core/core/src/jsMain/kotlin/zakadabar/stack/frontend/builtin/table/ZkTable.kt)
 1. override `onConfigure` to set up the table